What is Included in Driving Record Background Checks, and Why Are They Essential for Your Hiring Process?

 No, these vary by state and are subject to change without notice.
 These access charges range from a few dollars to over $20.
 Before you finalize your order, we will show the exact access fee for that state at that time.

-When employers review an MVR, they will see a driver’s name, date of birth, driver’s license number, current license status (e.g. valid, suspended, or revoked), plus any restrictions or endorsements.
-It contains a record of past suspensions, traffic citations, DUI convictions, and reports related to any accidents the driver was involved in where police became involved.
+When employers review an MVR, they will see a driver’s name, date of birth, license number, current license status (e.g., valid, suspended, or revoked), and any restrictions or endorsements.
+It contains a record of past suspensions, traffic citations, DUI convictions, and reports related to any accidents the driver was involved in where police intervention was necessary.
 They may also report how many infraction points a driver has in a state system, which is essential when considering how your driving record affects your car insurance rates as a commercial business.

+What does your driving record show?
 In addition to enabling employers to vet a candidate’s motor vehicle record/MVR, backgroundchecks.com offers a way for drivers to get a motor vehicle record that summarizes their own driving record.
-Whether you are an employer checking a candidate’s driving history or a driver interested in obtaining a copy of your personal driving report, sign up today to start ordering MVR reports with a fast turnaround time.
+Whether you are an employer checking a candidate’s driving history or a driver interested in obtaining a copy of your personal driving report, sign up today to start ordering driving record background check reports with a fast turnaround time.